As Seen In

 A Different Way Forward

-Type 2 Diabetes is not a moral failure, a lack of willpower, or a broken body.
+Type 2 diabetes is not a moral failure, a lack of willpower, or a broken body.
+It is a biological adaptation, one that can be improved when addressed properly.

 If you are ready to move beyond symptom management and understand why your body is responding the way it is, Active Lifestyle Medical is here to guide you.